justlark/lark.gay/site/content/log/where-is-furry.md

 I've been thinking about how this perspective applies to furry.
 What makes me a furry?
-Like I talked about [last month](@/log/its-not-about-the-animals.md), it's not necessarily that I innately identity as an animal person.
+Like I talked about [last month](@/log/its-not-about-the-animals.md), it's not necessarily that I innately identify as an animal person.

 This month Ån asks the question "Where is furry?", and while I could say that my primary touchpoint with furry is the in-person events--conventions, meetups,